ItIsNooby/SnapShot-Frontend/index.md

       </div>
     </div>
     <div class="post-content">
       <p>Life is a journey, and sometimes we get lost along the way.
 But it's never too late to find our way back and discover new paths. #inspiration #motivation.
-Also new album coming soon dw gang.</p>
+Also new album coming soon don't worry gang.</p>
     </div>
     <div class="post-actions">
       <button><img src="like.png" alt="Like icon">Like</button>